 Within 30 days after the closure date, the closure plan shall be implemented.
-Closure activities will be completed in accordance with the closure plan within 6 months after closure date, depending on timing of the construction season or an extension has been received from NDEE.
+Closure activities will be completed in accordance with the closure plan within 6 months after closure date, depending on timing of the construction season or if an extension has been received from NDEE.
 OPPD will notify NDEE of the date of the initiation of final closure and the date of installation of the final cover system.
 The schedule is set up to satisfy Nebraska Title 132 and 40 CFR 102.
 The milestones for closure get updated once the closure contractor is selected.
 A tentative closure plan might include the following items:

-- 1. Notification to the NDEE 180 days prior to closure in accordant with Title 132. - 2.
+- 1. Notification to the NDEE 180 days prior to closure in accordance with Title 132. - 2.
 Hire a surveyor to obtain current information on the site.
-(1 month)
+(1 month) - Hire a consultant or design engineer to identify how the plan must be modified for the current conditions and develop bid documents.
+(4-5 months)

-- 3. Hire a consultant or design engineer to identify how the plan must be modified for the current conditions and develop bid documents.(4-5 months) - 4.
-Acquire off-site location for borrow material.
-(2-3 months; may become contractors responsibility) - 5.
-Bid the project and select the contractor (3 months) - 6.
-Notification of closure activities 30 days prior to commencing construction per Title 132 - 7.
+- 4. Acquire off-site location for borrow material.
+(2-3 months; may become the contractor's responsibility) - 5.
+Bid the project and select the contractor (3 months) - Notification of the date of the receipt of the final volume of waste, the date of the initiation of closure, and the date of the installation of final over system per NDEE Title 132 - 7.
 Notification of intent to close, including the final design certification no later than start date per the CCR rule. - 8.
 Commence closure no later than 30 days after final ash receipt, this may be dependent on the time of year and weather conditions. - 9.
 Establish temporary erosion controls (1 week) - 10.
-Reshape final ash grades in preparation for cover system. (could take 2 months if ash generation volume was low in the final 180 days) - 11.
-Install the final cover infiltration layer. (estimate 3 month) - 12.
-Install the vegetation layer unless using and alternative closure system.
+Reshape final ash grades in preparation for cover system.
+(Up to 2 months if ash generation volume was low in the final 180 days) - 11.
+Install the final cover infiltration layer.
+(Estimate 3 month) - 12.
+Install the vegetation layer unless using an alternative closure system.
 (1 month) - 13.
-Construct terraces, berms and letdown structures (1-2 months) - 14.
+Construct ditches, berms, and letdown structures (1-2 months) - 14.
 Fertilize, Plant, and mulch closure vegetation (<1 month) - 15.
 Complete Closure.
-It is anticipated that the project will take longer than six months.
+The project is expected to take longer than six months.
 Factors that will extend the time frame are: - A. Weather, as work will be limited by freezing conditions in the winter and possibly rainfall could limit working days. - B. The landfill may need significant reshaping.
 This site is projected to reach capacity in 2030, but the closure date is expected to be closer to 2023.
 Since the landfill is not anticipated to be full, design adjustments and profile contouring may be extensive to achieve optimal conditions. - C. Timing of the planting of final cover vegetation may be an issue due to growing seasons. - 16.
 Notification of Completion of Closure with 30 days (CCR Rule) - 17.
 Submit final CQA Report to the NDEE - 18.
 Deed Notifications - 19.
-Demonstration deed was correctly recorded.
-(Sent to NDEE, and placed in the North Omaha Ash Disposal Area records).
+The demonstration deed was correctly recorded.
+(Sent to NDEE and placed in the North Omaha Ash Disposal Area records).